20/20 And Beyond: Determining Which of the Latest Vision Correction Procedures Is Right For You

-Known as the only genuinely flapless LASIK procedure, Epi-LASIK can be the answer.
+Known as the only genuinely flapless LASIK procedure, Epi-LASIK or E-LASIK can be the answer.
 Instead of using part of the cornea to make the flap, it uses the epithelium.
 This clear skin-like substance naturally covers the outside of the cornea.
 Overall, Epi-LASIK removes 35% less tissue than standard LASIK.

 And while addressing thin corneas is important, Epi-LASIK also offers the added benefit of treating abnormally-shaped corneas.
 Therefore, patients that require extreme vision corrections can find relief.

 Candidates for Epi-LASIK are similar to those choosing Optilasik, except they can have thinner corneas than .5mm.
 Epi-LASIK can also be performed utilizing topographic guided ablation, or Contoura.
 This type of correction can lead to even better vision afterward.